EddLonzanida/Eml.Mediator/README.md

 # [Eml.Mediator](https://www.nuget.org/packages/Eml.Mediator/5.0.0)
-Capture Business-Use-Cases and convert it into modular & highly testable chunk of codes.
-One step closer to migrating or disecting monolithic apps.
+Capture Business-use-cases and convert it into a modular, highly testable chunk of codes.
+One step closer to disecting & migrating monolithic apps.
 A combination of Command and Request-Response pattern.

 Provides a common ground for projects with lots of developers.